-The lost update at line 16 is an example of a race condition.
-A race condition is a situation in which a memory location is accessed concurrently, and at least one access is a write.
+The lost update at line 16 is an example of a race.
+A race is a situation in which a memory location is accessed concurrently, and at least one access is a write.
 A race is often a sign of a bug, either a lost update (if the accesses are writes) or a read of an incompletely-updated data structure.
-The outcome of a race depends on the exact timing of the two CPUs involved and how their memory operations are ordered by the memory system, which can make race-induced errors difficult to reproduce and debug.
+The outcome of a race depends on the machine code generated by the compiler, the timing of the two CPUs involved, and how their memory operations are ordered by the memory system, which can make race-induced errors difficult to reproduce and debug.
 For example, adding print statements while debugging push might change the timing of the execution enough to make the race disappear.